Students use technology tools to connect new information to their prior knowledge rather than to passively receive information.

 The teacher uses technology to deliver information to students.

-Students begin to utilize technology tools (such as graphic organizers) to build on prior knowledge and construct meaning.
+Students begin to utilize technology tools to build on prior knowledge and construct meaning.

 The teacher provides some opportunities for students to use technology in conventional ways to build knowledge and experience.
-The students are constructing meaning about the relationships between prior knowledge and new learning, but the teacher is making the choices regarding technology use.
+The students construct meaning about the relationships between prior knowledge and new learning, but the teacher makes the choices regarding technology use.

-Technology tools that allow for building knowledge are available to students for conventional uses on a limited basis.
+Basic technology tools that allow for building knowledge are available on a limited basis to students for conventional uses.

 Students begin to use technology tools independently to facilitate construction of meaning.
 With their growing conceptual understanding of the technology tools, students can explore the use of these tools as they are building knowledge.

-The teacher has designed a lesson in which students’ use of technology tools is integral to building an understanding of a concept.
-The teacher gives the students access to technology tools and guides them to appropriate resources.
+The teacher creates instruction in which students’ use of technology tools is integral to building an understanding of a concept.
+The teacher gives the students access to technology tools and guides them in exploring and choosing appropriate resources.

 Technology tools that facilitate the construction of meaning are available to students for conventional uses.